Doozer-Framework/Doozr/Framework/Model/Doodi/README.md

                                     Couchdb\
                                             All generated proxy classes ... *

-Whenever you see "Couchdb" above its the name i defined for maskign phpillow.
+Whenever you see "Couchdb" above its the name i defined for masking phpillow.
 Just for make phpillow easy replacable without touching any point of the code elsewhere.
 The plan is that we exchange phpillow with a native C/C++ extension to speed the process up.
 So we only need to dispatch to native extension